Dylan Nealis: Professional

 On January 9, 2020, Nealis was selected by Inter Miami CF as the third overall pick in the 2020 MLS SuperDraft.
 Nealis made his professional debut on September 23, 2020, appearing as a starter in a 1–4 loss to New York Red Bulls.
 He ended his first season appearing in 20 matches for Inter Miami.

 On April 11, 2021, Nealis was traded to Nashville SC in exchange for $175,000 in general allocation money and an additional $50,000 if he was to meet certain performance-based metrics.
 On April 24, 2021, Nealis made his debut with Nashville, appearing an injury-time substitute in a 2–2 draw with CF Montréal.
 On July 17, 2021, he started his first match for the club, recording an assist in a 5–1 victory over Chicago Fire FC.

 On December 16, 2021, Nealis was traded to New York Red Bulls in exchange for $175,000 in general allocation money and an additional $75,000 if he was to meet certain performance-based metrics.
 On February 26, 2022, Nealis made his debut for New York, appearing as a starter in a 3–1 victory over San Jose Earthquakes in the opening match of the season.
 On May 25, 2022, Nealis scored his first goal as a professional in a 3–1 victory for New York over Charlotte FC as his team advanced to the quarterfinals of the 2022 U.S. Open Cup.
 In November 2023, Nealis signed a new contract with Red Bulls to remain through the 2024 season.

 Nealis scored his first goal of the season on August 7, 2025 in a 1–1 draw with Liga MX side FC Juárez in a Leagues Cup match.
 He scored his first goal in MLS on August 16, 2025, in a 1–0 victory over the Philadelphia Union.

 Personal life

 Nealis has three older brothers who all played soccer.
 His oldest brother, Jimmy, also played college soccer at Georgetown University and played professionally for the New York Cosmos.
-Nealis' older brother, Sean played collegiate soccer for Hofstra University and is currently a defender for the New York Red Bulls.
+Nealis' older brother, Sean played collegiate soccer for Hofstra University and is currently a defender for DC United.
 His brother, Connor, played for Binghamton University.